Research Projects

 University projects

-Also, check out some of the interesting projects completed as part of my university classes.
+Also, for fun, check out some of the interesting projects completed as part of my university classes.